Fake news isn’t a disease, it’s a symptom. The real diagnosis starts between your ears

 This should not surprise us.
 Everyone is convinced that they are objectively correct, precisely because we have allowed ourselves to become ignorant on what objective correctness really is.

 I recently spent the better part of a week training two separate groups of scientists.
 Their missions were different, but both teams were struggling to explain the reams of data in front of them in terms the public would understand.
 Without reason, their data would just be symbols and numbers - inaccessible, as all symbols and numbers are, until our brains receive, decode and evaluate them.

 This is not a mere parlor debate.
 PayScale and Future Workplace recently reported that only half of all hiring managers consider recent college graduates to be ready for the workplace.
 Their biggest flaw?
 Some 60 percent of employers say new grads are bereft of critical thinking skills.

 I built on my critical thinking class in high school with a college course in epistemology, which is the study of what separates truth from opinion.
 Don’t know and can’t know?
 Sorry, my friend - that sounds like a cop-out.

-Critical thinking, logic, epistemology and metaphysics were once required building blocks across much of academia.
+Critical thinking, formal logic, epistemology and metaphysics were once required building blocks across much of academia.
 It should be little wonder that in sidelining these disciplines of understanding, we’ve forgotten how to think.

 Restoring them to their previous place of honor will eventually go a long way toward healing the rifts in society, let alone minimizing the scourge of fake news.
 And Jonathan Swift’s limping truth just might throw its crutches away.